 The most common maritime injuries for both workers and passengers include:

-- Falling overboard, which can result in concussions, spinal cord injuries, broken bones, or even death
+- Falling overboard or even on board, which can result in concussions, spinal cord injuries, broken bones, or even death

 - Exposure to toxic fumes, which can cause poisoning, asphyxiation, or other issues — especially within smaller vessels